 — Van Rossem was talking about it on television yesterday.

 It was bound to happen, the deal’s off because van Rossem can’t keep his mouth shut.
-However, you could thought that the summer break would calm him down.
+However, one could think that the summer break would calm him down.
 Boy you’re wrong.
-Following the phone call from Stuttgart stating “there ist nein deal anymhöre”, the Moneytron boss sets fire to one of his Porsche!
+Following the phone call from Stuttgart stating “there ist nein deal anymhöre”, the Moneytron boss did set fire to one of his Porsche, allegedly!

-After the break, van Rossem is (also) on fire.
+After the break, van Rossem is also on fire himself.
 The Belgian is at home, in Spa-Francorchamps.
 He organises a press conference just to fire shots at two of his best mates: Jean-Marie Balestre and Bernie Ecclestone.
-By denial, he calls one a former Nazi sympathizer and the other one a mafioso… You’ll be the judge of who’s who.
+By denial, he calls one a former Nazi sympathizer and the other a mafioso… You’ll be the judge of who’s who.

 Years before any concept of “bad buzz”, van Rossem’s comments leave the paddock unimpressed.
 Ecclestone immediately summons him in his office and bans him from attending any F1 race in the future.
 Earle and Field hold their heads in disbelief.
 Why oh why did they leave the keys to their baby to such a character…